0XDE57/pie-adblock-rules/README.md

 DO NOT USE PIE
 -

 Just use uBlock Origin.
-It works the best by far and even Pie agrees sinces they were "inspired" by it?
+It works the best by far and even Pie agrees since they were "inspired" by it?

 * https://www.theregister.com/2025/01/04/pie_adblock_ublock_origin_code/
 * https://old.reddit.com/r/uBlockOrigin/comments/1hr6xjc/ubo_quick_filters_list_being_stolen_by_team/